 Suffering from a life issue?
 THERE'S A WAY OUT.

-A lot of us have suffered from life issues (like addictions, emotional problems, or codependency) AND SOME OF US HAVE PRETTY MUCH GOTTEN OVER THEM.
-(And there's hope for getting even better.)
+A lot of us have suffered from a life issue (like an addiction, an emotional problem, or codependency) AND SOME OF US HAVE GOTTEN A LOT BETTER.
+(And there's hope for even more improvement.)

 I'm talking about "big" issues, and also "little" issues too.
-For all kinds of personal problems, there is a solution.
+For all kinds of personal problems, there is a solution -- one that lasts.

 One man named Jerry wrote: "For about seven years, I used and abused prescription tranquilizers, taking up to seven a day, sometimes even trying to wash them down with beer....
 I thought suicide was my answer....
 In my experience with the Twelve Steps, I found a new way of life...."

 Miriam wrote: "The basic need for love and affection still remained unaddressed and unmet.
 I was a slave to that need; I did everything I could to meet it.
 Money, sex, and power, and, of course, food were my favorite outlets, but the satisfaction was fleeting....
 I was crazy from unaccepted and inappropriate emotions....
 I never exploded, though; instead of exploding, I was imploding....
 Through months and months of working the Twelve Steps of EA, I have gained a serenity never before imagined.
 My broken heart is no longer hollow....
 Today, I still encounter problems, and I'm still discovering me....
 Just for today, I am working the Twelve Steps...."